+27 083 966 4558

 Coordination: Linking traditional leaders with civil society and business allies to amplify their message..

-RACC Responds: We translate cultural values into policy language that lawmakers understand.
+We translate cultural values into policy language that lawmakers understand.
 By producing research, case studies, and submissions, we ensure tradition is not ignored but woven into national debates and legislation.

 1. Policies That Overlook Rural Life

-RACC supports Policy & Advocacy by::
+How RACC Supports Policy & Advocacy:

 2. No Clear Cultural Lens in Policy

-Problematic Gaps in the Current System
+Gaps in the Current System

-3. No Accountability in Implementation
+3. Accountability in Implementation

-Problematic Gaps in the Current System
+Gaps in the Current System

-How You Can Take Action
+How You Can Take Part

 Apply for a